 There have been reported cases where people suffering from dementia are taken advantage of financially, or they unintentionally sell investments or write multiple cheques to the same person.

-Transactions outside of the norm – which could be a sign of dementia – can be detrimental to someone's financial wellbeing if it's not caught early, says Leanne Kaufman, head of RBC Estate & Trust Services and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company.
+Transactions outside of the norm – which could be a sign of dementia – can be detrimental to someone's financial wellbeing if it's not caught early, says Leanne Kaufman, head of RBC Royal Trust and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company.
 “This is a real concern, especially with an aging population," says Kaufman. “(Brain health) and long-term care needs to be part of financial and estate planning."